Providing Better Smiles to Calgary & nearby areas of Alberta

 The jaw joints are located very close to the ears, as you can confirm by putting a fingertip inside each ear and moving your lower jaw.
 You can read more about the jaw joints at: What is the Temporomandibular Joint?

 Many TMD patients have tinnitus as one of their symptoms.
-TMD creates chronic stress in the jaw muscles and and nerve supply contributing to tinnitus.
+TMD creates chronic stress in the jaw muscles and nerve supply contributing to tinnitus.

-Dr. Cload will listen to your list of symptoms and manually palpate the jaw muscles, testing your range of jaw motion.
+Dr. Silver will listen to your list of symptoms and manually palpate the jaw muscles, testing your range of jaw motion.
 He will examine your jaw joints, bite, and general dental status and will be able to determine whether your tinnitus may be caused by TMD or by something else.
 If it is caused by TMD, he will include it as a focus in your treatment plan.

 For more on TMD, please see TMJ/TMD Questions.
 At Southcentre Dental Clinic, we offer a full range of services for TMD, with a customized treatment designed to treat your symptoms and correct any dental defects that are contributing to the problem.